The 12 Best Things to Buy in August (And 6 Things to Buy Later)

 Early Labor Day Sales

-Perennials are plants that live beyond two years, growing and blooming during the spring and summer months.
-While they die back during the autumn and winter, they return when temperatures warm up again.
-Because of this, nurseries often try to clear out stock of perennial plants beginning in August.
-If you have room to plant them, you certainly can do so now, so that they have time to take root before temperatures begin to cool.
-This is dependent on your area, obviously; be sure to check what zone you're in, and ensure you're only planting items that can thrive in your area.
+Perennials are plants that live longer than two years, and grow and bloom during the warmer spring and summer months.
+They do die back when it cools down in the fall and winter, but they return when temperatures warm up.
+Nurseries often try to sell off perennial stock in August because of the blooming cycle, so if you have room to plant them, you certainly can do so now, so that they have time to take root before temperatures begin to cool.
+This is dependent on your area, obviously; check what zone you're in, and ensure you're only planting items that can thrive where you're at.

-Fresh, seasonal produce will still be at its prime this month.
-Enjoy better prices on several fruits, including apples, apricots, blueberries, cantaloupe, figs, kiwi, mangoes, peaches, plums, raspberries, strawberries, tomatoes, and watermelon.
-As for veggies, this is an ideal month to buy acorn squash, butternut squash, corn, cucumbers, eggplant, green beans, kohlrabi, lettuce, okra, peppers, summer squash, Swiss chard, winter squash, and zucchini.
+While summer might be starting to wind down, that doesn't mean fresh produce is off the table.
+You should be able to find better prices on several fruits in August, including apples, apricots, blueberries, cantaloupe, figs, kiwi, mangoes, peaches, plums, raspberries, strawberries, tomatoes, and watermelon.
+As for tasty veggies to round out the last few backyard barbecues, consider picking up acorn squash, butternut squash, corn, cucumbers, eggplant, green beans, kohlrabi, lettuce, okra, peppers, summer squash, Swiss chard, winter squash, and zucchini.

-And if you want to shop local, check out the Seasonal Food Guide site to find the produce that's in season near you.
+Prefer to shop local?
+Check out the Seasonal Food Guide site to find the produce that's in season near you.
 You can choose your state and search by early or late-month time frames, or by a particular type of produce.

-Ready to shop?
-Check out the best deals available now!
+Can't wait to shop?
+Check out the best deals available right now!